-All Halo Infinite maps for launch day
+Halo Infinite Arena maps

 As noted by Windows Central’s Samuel Tolbert, Bazaar is inspired by part of Halo 2’s campaign.
 Following the Battle of Mombasa on Earth, the map is set around a tattered, but rebuilding marketplace.

 After trying the map out during the first technical preview, players recognized a diversity of playstyles.
-The central marketplace is suited for messy action, while surrounding rooms and corridors set a stage for sneakier fights.
+The central marketplace is suited for messy action while surrounding rooms and corridors set a stage for sneakier fights.